 Welcome and thank you for your interest in working as a Graduate Student Instructor (GSI) in the Department of Communication Studies.

 A Departmental GSI Selection Committee is responsible for making final selections for all open GSI positions within the department.
-Committee members include the Director of the Doctoral Program, the Department Chair, and the Graduate Program Coordinator.
+Committee members include the Associate Chair of the Doctoral Program, the Department Chair, and the Graduate Program Coordinator.

 In making hiring decisions, the Committee considers academic qualifications (prior college record and current academic record); competence to teach in particular courses; prior teaching performance (teaching evaluations and/or supervisor evaluations); applicants' and faculty members' stated teaching preferences; and levels of current and prior financial support.